BigthirstyTM/TM_Ninja-Ripper-Cleanup/README.md

 ### Select Map Collection
 1. Once it is imported, you have to find the collection that contains the textured meshes<br>
+   - You can use the small button right to the collection input to collapse all collections in the outliner (or press `shift+A` when hovering in the outliner)
-  You can `ctrl+left-click` on the visibility toggle of the collection to hide everything else (in the outliner)
+   - In the outliner too, you can `ctrl+left-click` on the visibility toggle of the collection to hide everything else
 2. Select this collection in the addon panel, and click on the `Clean Map Collection` button
 3. Depending on how you imported the NR files, you might want to disable `Flip vertically` and `Flip faces` in the popup window
 4. Delete manually things that are not wanted and away from the route